-- Some such plots are called "funnel plots" because they typically have a funnel shape. - However, Lau et al (2006) point out some problems in using these plots.
+- Some such plots are called "funnel plots" because they typically have a funnel shape. - However, Lau et al (2006) point out some problems in using these plots. - Recently, Simonsohn et al (2013) have proposed a method called "p-curving" to detect possible publication bias and/or p-hacking (to be discussed tomorrow).

-- For example, certain clinical trials are now required by law to be registered at the NIH database ClinicalTrials.gov. - These are beginning to point to possible systemic problems, such as:
+- 3. Research registries have been instituted in some areas. - For example, certain clinical trials are now required by law to be registered at the NIH database ClinicalTrials.gov. - These are beginning to point to possible systemic problems, such as: